 CC BY -NC -ND permission is granted to download our books and share them free of charge, provided the source is acknowledged and it may not be used commercially in any way.

 At it’s most fundamental Open Access is when publications are freely availble online to all at no cost .
 The unrestricted distribution of research is especially important for authors (as their work gets seen by more people), readers (as they can access and build on the most recent work in the field) and funders (as the work they fund has broader impact by being able to reach a wider audience).

 There are two routes to open access:

-Gold open access - Gold OA makes the final version of an article freely and permanently accessible for everyone, immediately after publication.
-Copyright for the article is retained by the authors and most of the permission barriers are removed.
-Some of our articles and books are published in Gold OA, mostly if we get a publication grant from an institution.
+Gold OA makes the final version of an article/book freely and permanently accessible for everyone, immediately after publication.
+Copyright for the publication is retained by the authors and most of the permission barriers are removed.

 Our articles and books published in Open Access are clearly recognisable.
 Since behind each book there is a research and study work by the author, a reading work in the form of a peer-review, proofreading and a graphic work of layout, we ask in any case all those who download the material made freely available on this site to provide us with their data (name, surname and email), which will not be used for advertising purposes.